 The HE Duration Based RTS Threshold field enables an HE AP to manage RTS/CTS usage by HE non-AP STAs that are associated with it.
 The HE Duration Based RTS Threshold field contains the duration based RTS threshold in units of 32 s, which enables the use of RTS/CTS except for values 0 and 1023.
 The value 0 indicates that RTS/CTS must be used for all frame exchanges.
 The value 1023 indicates that HE duration-based RTS is disabled.

-The Partial BSS Color field indicates whether or not the BSS applies an AID assignment rule using the partial BSS [6441]color bits.
-If the Partial BSS Color field is set to 1, then the 4 least significant bits of BSS [6442]color are used in AID assignment.
-If the Partial BSS Color field is set to 0, no partial BSS [6443]color bits are used in the AID assignment.
-[3035, 4771, 7998, 9757, 9338] [3034, 5923, 5924, 8261]
+The Partial BSS Color field indicates whether or not the BSS applies an AID assignment rule using the partial BSS [6441]Colorcolor bits.
+If the Partial BSS Color field is set to 1, then the 4 least significant bits of BSS [6442]Colorcolor are used in AID assignment.
+If the Partial BSS Color field is set to 0, no partial BSS [6443]Colorcolor bits are used in the AID assignment.

+VHT Operation Info Present field indicates whether the 3 octet VHT Operation Information field is carried in the HE Operation element.
+A value of 1 indicates the VHT Operation Information field is present; otherwise the VHT Operation Information field is not present in the element.
+An HE AP shall set the field to 0 when operating in 2.4GHz or when the frame containing this element carries VHT Operation element.
+[3035, 4771, 7998, 9757, 9338]

+Multiple BSSID AP field indicates whether the AP transmitting this element belongs to a Multiple BSSID set.
+A value of 1 indicates the AP belongs to Multiple BSSID set, otherwise the field is set to 0.
+A non-AP STA transmitting this element shall set the field to 0.
+[3034, 5923, 5924, 8261]

 [5922, 7995, 9757]An HE AP corresponds to a nontransmitted BSSID if the AP's BSSID can be derived from Multiple BSSID element present in the Beacon or Probe Response frame transmitted by another AP (i.e., the AP identified by the Transmitted BSSID).
 The Tx BSSID Indicator indicates whether an HE AP corresponds to transmitted BSSID.
 [3034]The definition of MaxBSSID Indicator is same as the MaxBSSID Indicator in Multiple BSSID element.
 An HE AP corresponding to a nontransmitted BSSID sets Tx BSSID Indicator to 0.
 An HE AP corresponding to a transmitted BSSID sets Tx BSSID Indicator to 1.
 [3034, 5923, 5924, 8261]An HE AP corresponding to Nontransmitted BSSID or a transmitted BSSID sets the MaxBSSID Indicator field to non-zero value.An AP corresponding to neither a nontransmitted BSSID nor a transmitted BSSID sets both MaxBSSID Indicator and Tx BSSID Indicator to 0.
+TxBSSID Indicator field is reserved when Multiple BSSID AP field is set to 0.
 [3034, 5923, 5924, 8261, 4774]

 [5910, 7996]The BSS Color Disabled subfield indicates whether the transmitting AP recommends the associated STAs to disable the use of BSS Color parameter when making decisions related to Intra-PPDU power save and setting Intra BSS NAV.
-An HE AP sets the BSS Color Disabled subfield to 1 if the HE AP decides to disable the use of the BSS [6447]color for the BSS that it serves, for example, after detecting a BSS Color overlap in the neighborhood as described in 27.11.4 (BSS_COLOR); otherwise the HE AP sets the BSS Color Disabled subfield to 0.
+An HE AP sets the BSS Color Disabled subfield to 1 if the HE AP decides to disable the use of the BSS [6447]Colorcolor for the BSS that it serves, for example, after detecting a BSS Color overlap in the neighborhood as described in 27.11.4 (BSS_COLOR); otherwise the HE AP sets the BSS Color Disabled subfield to 0.